Don’t Fall for These 7 Common Elderly Phone Scams

 How it Works

-The scammer tricks virtual assistant technology such as Alexa, Siri or Google Home to provide you with fake customer support numbers.
+Scammers manipulate virtual assistants like Alexa, Siri, or Google Home to provide fake customer support numbers.

 Report, If You Have Been a Target of a Scam